AnyDSL/rodent/README.md

 You may want to change the initial camera parameters using the command line options `--eye`, `--dir` and `--up`.
 Run `bin/rodent --help` to get a full list of options.

-When ImageMagick is found by Cmake, use the following commands to test the traversal code with the provided test scene:
+When ImageMagick is found by CMake, use the following commands to test the traversal code with the provided test scene:

     make test